Sutras : texts and translations

 Sutras are chanted in unisson, mostly on a single note.
 Some ceremonial texts are mantras.

 According to Wikipedia's definition mantra is a sanskrit term meaning deliberation, a mystical formular or spiritual tool.
 It is formed from the verbal root man (think) and the suffix -tra, which indicates a neutral noun accomplishing the action in question.
 The aim of the mantra is to canalise mental activity.
 Its virtues, when realised through the reciter's concentration, are beneficial.
 The mantra is an audible and rhythmic formula based on the repetition of sounds believed to be beneficial for body and spirit.

 The following texts and translations come from the Association Zen Internationale site

 Sutrabook of the sotoshu in .pdf

-Download the official soto zen sutra book ( Sotoshu-Shumucho) in pdf format.
+Download the official soto zen sutra book (Sotoshu-Shumucho) in pdf format.
 Sutras and english translations.
-Superb!

 The text most commonly sung during ceremonies at Ryumonji and the dojos.

 A teaching text by Master Sekito Kisen (8th century).

 Daihi Shin Dharani